pgxn/rfcs/text/0003-meta-spec-v2.md

 *Path* is a [String](#string) with a relative file path that identifies a file in the [Distribution](#source-distribution).
-The path **MUST** be specified with Unix conventions.
+The path **MUST** be specified with Unix conventions and **MUST NOT** include parent directory components (`..`).
 It may begin with a slash, but will still be considered relative to the directory containing the `META.json` file.

 #### Glob ####